kim-yoonseung/snu-pp2014/homeworks/instr-hw.md

 ## Rules ##

-* You should submit your code, such as `.rkt' file, for each problem.
+* You should submit your code, such as `.rkt` file, for each problem.

-* If you see a warning page while uploading `.rkt' files, then please change the file extension as `.txt'.
+* If you see a warning page while uploading `.rkt` files, then please change the file extension as `.txt`.

 * You should upload your file using our online submission system shown below.